aave/aip/content/aips/d9c815021ade-AIP-ADD-MAI-TO-AAVE-V3.md

 There’s around 250M MAI minted, with liquidity on all top DEXs in which MAI is present.
 A significant portion of liquidity for MAI is on Curve.
 MAI hosts the largest pool on Curve Polygon and the pool with most volume on Curve Fantom.

 Risk Parameters
-V3 Efficiency mode stablecoins: 97% LTV, 98% Liquidation threshold, 10% reserve factor
+V3 Efficiency mode: stablecoins
-V3 Isolation mode: 75% LTV, 80% liquidation threshold, 10% reserve factor, $50M initial debt ceiling per chain Specifications
+V3 Isolation mode: 75% LTV, 80% liquidation threshold, 10% reserve factor, $2M initial debt ceiling per chain

+Specifications
 What is the link between the author of the AIP and the Asset?
 Core team at QiDao Protocol.